-JOANELLE ROMERO is an American media proprietor, an acclaimed actress in films and television, Award winning director, producer, singer/songwriter, entrepreneur, philanthropist and humanitarian.
+JOANELLE ROMERO is an American media proprietor, an acclaimed actress in films and television, Award winning director, producer, singer/songwriter, philanthropist and humanitarian.

 Joanelle is born of Mescalero-Chiricahua Apache, Dinétah, Paiute, and is SpanishSephardic.
 A relative of Pawnee, Pojoaque, Southern Ute, Lakota and Haudenosaunee.
-Joanelle’s father was born on the Jicarilla Reservation and her great-grandma from her mother’s side was born on the Mescalero Reservation.
+Joanelle’s father was born on the Jicarilla Reservation and her great-grandma from her mother’s father side was born on the Mescalero Reservation.

-Ms. Romero has a long and impressive career as an actor, starring in the first Contemporary American Indian Women’s Story ever producer in 1977 “The Girl Called Hatter Fox” to 1989 Sundance award winning film and cult classic George Harrison (The Beatles) feature film “Powwow Highway“, a film that paved the way for contemporary native filmmaking, to name a few.
+Ms. Romero has a long and impressive career as an actress, starring in the first Contemporary American Indian Woman’s Story produced in 1977 “The Girl Called Hatter Fox” to 1989 Sundance award winning film and cult classic George Harrison (The Beatles) feature film “Powwow Highway“, a film that paved the way for contemporary native filmmaking, to name a few.

 The Legendary LEONARD COHEN discovered singer/songwriter JOANELLE ROMERO (1978) and went on to live together for 3 years.
 They remained close friends up til Cohen’s passing.
-Joanelle Romero is the only American Indian artist that has been produced by Mr. Leonard Cohen.
-Leonard Cohen produced her first demo at A&M Records; JOANELLE was the only American Indian recording artist on the world’s famous Sarah McLaughlin “Lilith Fair Tour” (1997) with Sara McLaughlin, Sinead O’Connor, the Indigo Girls and Natalie Merchant; first all female tour; before being asked to join the “Lilith Fair” JOANELLE (1996) launched and founder of NATIVE WOMEN IN MUSIC concert series.
+Joanelle Romero is the first artist that was produced by Leonard Cohen.
+Leonard Cohen produced her first demo at A&M Records.
+JOANELLE was the only American Indian recording artist on the world’s famous Sarah McLaughlin “Lilith Fair Tour” (1997) with Sara McLaughlin, Sinead O’Connor, the Indigo Girls and Natalie Merchant; first all female tour; before being asked to join the “Lilith Fair” JOANELLE (1996) launched and founder of NATIVE WOMEN IN MUSIC concert series.